LeTarrask/LeTarrask/swift.md

 All the projects will be stored in one single repo.

 ## Hacking With SwiftUI Projects
+Completed all projects in 15/04/2021, and added to [github repo](https://github.com/LeTarrask/HackingWithSwift)
 ### Project #1: WeSplit
 A check-splitting app
 1- Techniques: